hiibolt/KnowledgeBase/pages/Skyscraper Lab Report.md

 		  For the sake of the problem, I will assume that parts of the building *not* visible are eliminated/present via any symmetrical chunks.

 		  I will split each set of like floors into their multiplied 'actual available area'.
-I will also assume only a third is actually
+I will also assume only a third is actually usable past that.
 		  $$15000m^2 * (50 * \frac{9}{9} + 20 * \frac{7}{9} + 20 * \frac{5}{9} + 20 * \frac{2}{9}) * \frac{1}{3} = 4.1*10^5m^2$$
 		- ### 4.
 Estimating the size of a cubicle that a person would need to work comfortably and efficiently I believe that most people need around 2 meters both in width and length to work properly.